HL7/fhir-ipa/input/pagecontent/access.md

 * If the authenticated user is authorized to access multiple patient records, the server typically requires that the user choose a single patient record to share.
 * The server ensures that the authenticated user has access to the record being shared.

-* The server returns a Patient FHIR resource identifier as the `patient` [SMART launch context parameter](http://hl7.org/fhir/smart-app-launch/scopes-and-launch-context.html#patient-specific-scopes) when the client is granted the `launch/patient` scope.
+* The server returns a Patient FHIR resource identifier as the `patient` [SMART launch context parameter](http://hl7.org/fhir/smart-app-launch/scopes-and-launch-context.html#patient-specific-scopes) when authorization is granted and includes any `patient/` scopes.

 Note that the CapabilityStatement may be different for authenticated and unauthenticated clients.